Ville Peltonen: Coaching career

 After retiring in 2014, Peltonen immediately started his coaching career in the youth ranks of his hometown club HIFK, serving as head coach of the club’s under-20 team.
 He was also named assistant coach of Finland’s national team, serving under Kari Jalonen at the 2015 and 2016 World Championships and during the 2014–15 and 2015-16 Euro Hockey Tour.

 In April 2016, Peltonen signed with SC Bern of Switzerland, where he served as assistant coach, again under Jalonen.
 He helped Bern capture the 2017 Swiss national championship.
 Peltonen left the club at the conclusion of the 2017-18 campaign and took over the head coaching job at Lausanne HC.
 In the 2018-19 season, he guided Lausanne to a semifinal appearance in the Swiss league.
 He was fired at the end of February 2020.
 In 2021, he served as assistant coach of Germany's national team at the Deutschland Cup and the World Championship, working under his countryman, head coach Toni Söderholm.
+Later that month, he signed a three-year contract with his home team HIFK as the head coach.
+In 2023, the contract was extended until 2026.
+In 2025, after a disappointing playoff run and fans' demands, he was fired as HIFK's head coach and his contract was terminated.
+Peltonen's replacement is Olli Jokinen.